matwilso/generative_models/README.md

 Implementations of fundamental deep generative models.
 <!--, along with descriptions using simple language.-->

-Partially these are my notes and I make them public as self-motivation to make sure I understand them and make the code clean.
+Partially these are my notes to understand the algorithms and I make them public to incentivize myself to understand them clearly.
-Beyond that, the goal is to provide a central source of many of the important fundamental generative models, with code that is as simple as possible to understand.
+Beyond that, my goal is to provide a central source of many of the important fundamental generative models, with code that is as simple as possible to understand.

 Parts of the code are taken from the Berkeley [Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/) Course, which I have been following.
 Many of these implementations will not scale far beyond MNIST, but they are just meant to represent the fundamental ideas in a concise way.
-And somewhat just because it's interesting to see what can be made to work well.
+And sometimes it's just interesting to see what can be made to work well.

 I have a central training script ([main.py](./gms/main.py)) that can load any of the models, train it on MNIST, and log metrics to tensorboard.